Most Effective Products

 Aeration device for pond

-It’s important to note that aquatic herbicides just kill the weed, they don’t address the reason why the weed is growing in the first place.
+It’s important to note that aquatic herbicides kill the weed; they don’t address why the weed is growing in the first place.

-Problems like excessive nutrients and organic materials are the main reasons why aquatic weeds thrive.
+• Problems like excessive nutrients and organic materials are the main reasons aquatic weeds thrive.
 Aquatic herbicides are a great tool but do not address the actual problem of excessive nutrients and organic materials.
-By following up with proactive pond management practices such as aeration and natural water treatments will reduce the accumulation of dead organic material and can help keep your water clear from pondweeds for years to come.
+Following up with proactive pond management practices such as aeration and natural water treatments will reduce the accumulation of dead organic material.
+It can help keep your water clear from pondweeds for years to come.

-Regularly monitor your body of water for any issues and apply your control products as needed.
-Make sure your pond is getting adequate attention so weeds do not creep back up.
+• Monitor your body of water regularly for issues and apply control products as needed.
+Also, make sure your pond gets adequate attention so weeds do not creep back up.

 Key Takeaways